 - Rest to increase your body’s resistance.
 You will catch infections easier if you are worn down.

 - Once infected, proper care is required to rid you of the infection and promote healing.

 - Do not touch the infection.
 Wash your hands immediately if you do touch an infection.

-- Use medicine completely and as recommended.
+- Use medicine entirely and as recommended.
 The infection may still be present even though it may not be visible.

 - Use the proper medication for each infection.
-Using the wrong medicine my make the infection worse.
-An example of this is using cortisone creams on fugal infections, which help fungus grow.
+Using the wrong medicine may make the infection worse.
+An example of this is using cortisone creams on fungal infections, which help fungus grow.

-- Many of us train for hours a day for competition, some are coaches and some just want to stay in shape.
-Whatever reason we have to be on the mat or in the ring, we all share the common threat of skin infections.
-Preventing, treating and curing skin infections can be made easier with a little education on the topic.
+- Many of us train for hours a day for competition, some are coaches, and some just want to stay in shape.
+Whatever reason we have to be on the mat, we all share the common threat of skin infections.
+Preventing, treating, and curing skin infections can be made easier with a little education on the topic.